Goelzer Investment Management Inc. Sells 7,932 Shares of Wells Fargo & Company (NYSE:WFC)

 Analysts Set New Price Targets

 Several research firms have recently commented on WFC.
-Cfra raised Wells Fargo & Company to a “buy” rating and set a $50.00 price target for the company in a research report on Friday, January 13th.
-Royal Bank of Canada reduced their price target on Wells Fargo & Company from $45.00 to $42.00 and set a “sector perform” rating for the company in a research report on Friday, March 24th.
+Deutsche Bank Aktiengesellschaft reduced their price target on Wells Fargo & Company from $60.00 to $50.00 in a research report on Friday, January 6th.
+Morgan Stanley reduced their price target on Wells Fargo & Company from $60.00 to $58.00 and set an “overweight” rating for the company in a research report on Thursday, December 15th.
+Piper Sandler lowered Wells Fargo & Company from an “overweight” rating to a “neutral” rating and reduced their price target for the stock from $49.00 to $47.00 in a research report on Tuesday, January 17th.
 Citigroup boosted their price target on Wells Fargo & Company from $48.00 to $52.00 in a research report on Tuesday, January 17th.
-Deutsche Bank Aktiengesellschaft reduced their price target on Wells Fargo & Company from $60.00 to $50.00 in a research report on Friday, January 6th.
-Finally, Morgan Stanley reduced their price target on Wells Fargo & Company from $60.00 to $58.00 and set an “overweight” rating for the company in a research report on Thursday, December 15th.
-Six equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $51.88.
+Finally, Royal Bank of Canada reduced their price target on Wells Fargo & Company from $45.00 to $42.00 and set a “sector perform” rating for the company in a research report on Friday, March 24th.
+Six analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Wells Fargo & Company currently has an average rating of “Moderate Buy” and a consensus price target of $51.88.

 Insider Activity